MartinRusso28/money-converter/README.md

 ## To run it:

-1) Create .env file with the "PORT" field that you are going to run the server.
+1) Create .env file with the "PORT" field that you are going to run the server inside the /cmd directory.
 2) cd cmd
 3) go run main.go